CodeKage25/Altchool-Exam-Project/README.md

 ## About Project

-Implemented an API fetch of my GitHub portfolio, and showed a page with a list of all your repositories on GitHub(with implementation of pagination for the repo list), and created a single page showing data for a single repo clicked from the list of repos using nested routes while using all the necessary tools in react.
+Implemented an API fetch of my GitHub portfolio, and showed a page with a list of all my repositories on GitHub(with implementation of pagination for the repo list), and created a single page showing data for a single repo clicked from the list of repos using nested routes while using all the necessary tools in react.
 I also implemented a proper SEO, Error Boundary and 404 page.

 ## Available Scripts